Get my favorite Cricut Fonts List, learn how to make your own fonts list, and more!

 - My Favorite Cricut Fonts: Vinyl Friendly (for easier cutting and weeding)

 - YOUR Favorite Fonts (a place for you to record your favorites, too)

 How to Find Fonts in Cricut Design Space

 Step 1: Open Cricut Design Space, open your project (or start a new one) and click on Text on the left side.

 Tip: If you already have text on your Design Space Canvas, just double-click the text instead.

 Step 3: Choose a new font from the Cricut fonts list that appears.
-By default, you should see ALL fonts, both Cricut fonts and System fonts, in alphabetical order.
+By default, you should see only Cricut fonts in alphabetical order.

-You can type in the “Search Fonts” box to look for fonts by name.
-I recommend typing just the first few characters of the font name and then clicking the Magnifiying glass icon for the results.
+You can type in the search box to look for fonts by name.
+I recommend typing just the first few characters of the font name for the results.

 Click on “Filters” to further refine your search, such as finding only “Writing” fonts.
 Note that only Cricut fonts will have “Writing” styles.
 Click on “Writing” to see only Cricut writing fonts in your Cricut fonts list.